 Sharing (with permission) stories about other customers can be motivating and inspiring in many categories.
 It also shows how much you value keeping customers happy.

 Your blog won’t interest every customer.
-But it can be deepen the connection with the ones who share your passion about the topics you cover.
+But it can deepen the connection with the ones who share your passion for the topics you cover.

 Other benefits of blogging

 The benefits of blogging don’t stop there.
-There’s other, more specific benefits to look at like :-
+There are other, more specific benefits to look at like :-

 - SEO and website performance.